 The risk factors for heart disease are common in our community.
 They include diabetes, high cholesterol, high uric acid (which can lead to gout) and obesity.
 These conditions are usually due to physical inactivity, excessive stress, inadequate hours of good quality sleep, poor food choices and smoking.

 Most risk factors for heart disease are preventable.
 The key to this is adopting a heart-healthy lifestyle.
 Here are our top tips:

-- Go for regular health check-ups, even if you have no symptoms.
+Schedule for a heart check-up, even if you have no symptoms.
 This is especially important if you have a family history of heart disease.
 If you already have heart disease or are at risk, control it by modifying your lifestyle.
 Visit your doctor regularly for checks, and take your medications as prescribed.
 See your healthcare professionals as partners in your journey to good health!